stefanGT44/Concurrent-Keyword-Counter/README.md

 Already scanned urls are skipped.
 After a specified duration (config file) the list of scanned urls is cleared.

 ### File scanner:
-After the dispatcher submits a job the the file scanner, an InitiateTask is created for
+After the dispatcher submits a job to the file scanner, it is calculated how many scanning tasks will be created for the job. <br>
+(A minimum byte limit must be reached for a task in order to create a new one)<br>
+New tasks